supersimplesuper/docs/website/docs/security/faq/index.md

 ### What processes do you have in place for third parties that wish to access or handle data?

 Our policy stipulates that vetted third parties have unrestricted access to de-identified data.
-For identifiable data, only a list of pre approved providers may have (potential) access to the data.
-Modifying the PII data access approval list requires sign off from one of the founders of the company.
+For identifiable data, only a list of pre-approved providers may have (potential) access to the data.
+Modifying the PII data access approval list requires sign-off from one of the founders of the company.

 ### Can you provide access to your IT security and data risk policies?